aferrercrafter-pluralsight/EntityFramwork-Core-GS/Notes/Querys.md

 __FirstOrDefault__ method makes a reuest no matter what to the DB __Find__ DbSet method first checks if the context is already tracking that object, and if it is, it return the object inmedietly, without making a request to the Db.
 If not, use a `FirstOrDefoult()`

+### Batch Operations ###

+Batch operations are limitted to common operations.
+You can have bunch of activities that the context its tracking update, insert and deletes.
+When the context save changes will batch them all.